seung-lab/cloud-volume/README.md

 * green_threads - True/False.
 If True, use the gevent cooperative threading library instead of preemptive threads.
 This requires monkey patching your program which may be undesirable.
 However, for certain workloads this can be a significant performance improvement on multi-core devices.
 * use_https - True/False.
 If True, use the same read-only access urls that neuroglancer does that may be cached vs the secured read/write strongly consistent API.
 Use this when you do not have credentials.
 * max_redirects - Integer.
 If > 0, allow info files containing a 'redirect' field to forward the CloudVolume instance across this many hops before raising an error.
 If set to <= 0, then do not allow redirection, but also do not raise an error (which allows for easy editing of info files with a redirect in them).
+* mesh_dir - str.
+If specified, override the mesh directory specified in the info file.
+* skel_dir - str.
+If specified, override the skeletons directory specified in the info file.

 ### CloudVolume Methods